checkeverything.ch

 • AFFF firefighting foams

-• Electroplating, semiconductors, medical devices, construction chemistry
+• Electroplating, semiconductors, medical devices and construction chemistry

-• Synthetic textiles (fibre shedding in laundry)
+• Synthetic textiles (fibre shedding in the wash)

 • Construction and coatings (paints, facade renders)